Links to Amazon on this blog are affiliate links*

 I bring this point up, because of the constant mention of the failure to thrive myth.
 The myth that Babywise causes failure to thrive, implies that babies are left to starve.
 The above quotes on feeding philosophies have already refuted that claim; however, I think it’s important to realize that Babywise is more focused on a baby’s overall well-being than any other approach.
 Here is one of my favorite quotes from the book:

-” It [PDF] is a proactive style of parenting that helps foster healthy growth and optimal development.
+” It [parent directed feeding] is a proactive style of parenting that helps foster healthy growth and optimal development.
 For example, a baby cannot maximize learning without experiencing optimal alertness, and he can only experience optimal alertness with optimal sleep.
 Optimal sleep is tied to good naps and established nighttime sleep.
 These advanced levels of sleep are the end result of consistent feedings.
 Consistent feedings come from establishing a healthy routine.
 PDF is the pebble that creates the ripple effect leading to all these outcomes.”
 (Ezzo, page 43)

 The focus of Babywise is deep and broad.
 It is focused not just on feedings and a schedule, but on healthy routines, optimal sleep, learning, healthy grown and optimal development.
 Babywise is a way of life, not a simple ‘implement and go’ philosophy.